Investigator details events preceding SUV crash over cliff

 SAN FRANCISCO (AP) — Before her wife drove an SUV off a Northern California cliff, Sarah Hart spent hours searching on her phone for overdosing options and whether it was relatively painless to die by drowning, a highway patrol investigator testified Thursday.

 California Highway Patrol investigator Jake Slates said despite the cell phone searches as they fled their Washington state home, the women weren’t committed to killing themselves and their six adopted children.
-But at some point, Sarah and Jennifer Hart made the decision that would end with all eight presumed dead, the body of one of the siblings who gained notoriety years earlier still unrecovered.
+But at some point, Sarah and Jennifer Hart made the decision that would end with all eight presumed dead, the body of one of the siblings who gained attention years earlier still unrecovered.

 “They both decided that this was going to be the end,” Slates said at a coroner’s inquest.
 “That if they can’t have their kids that nobody was going to have those kids.”